MontyBurnz/100DaysOfCode/README.md

 ### Today's Progress: ###

 * During my morning codewars I got more familiar with the ternary operator thanks to one of my brilliant team members!
 The ternary operator allows you to evaluate conditional expressions and can substitute for if statements in some cases.
 It allows you to write shorter and cleaner code (even on one line).
 Syntax `condition ? trueExpression : falseExpression`.
-* We resumed more employability work this time starting with Cv writing.
+* We resumed more employability work this time starting with CV writing.
 We were shown various bootcamper CV's and given tips and tricks on how to create our own to stand out to future employers.
 * talked about the importance of networking
 * Practices more CSS wth flexbox froggy and css diner
 * In the afternoon I continued with my learning audit and focused on react with the codecademy react course.